mpars/pw/README.md

 # pw

-Random password generator written in C#
+**Random password generator written in C#
-Uses the RandomNumberGenerator Class from System.Security.Cryptography to generate random numbers
+Uses the RandomNumberGenerator Class from System.Security.Cryptography to generate random numbers**

+v0.0.12 can now check exisiting passwords against the haveibeenpwned database for breaches.

 ---
 Generate random character passwords with a length from 8-60